KirthanNB/KirthanNB/README.md

 ### 🌱 Anything Else?
 - I believe in learning by building — one project at a time.
-- Currently exploring Flask, Firebase, and Dialogflow to create smarter web apps.
+- I'll soon dive into Flask, Firebase, and Dialogflow to create smarter web apps.
 - I'm preparing for hackathons and working toward becoming a confident full-stack developer.
 - I enjoy helping peers and sharing what I learn along the way.
 - Always curious, always experimenting!